cheeeunahn/simple-wordcloud-generator/README.md

 - tkinter

 ### Step 3
-After running the script, a png file of the wordcloud is generated.
+After running the script, the script will create a png file of the resulting wordcloud.
 The file name is `wordcloud_result.png`.